News

 • Recyclability: Many can be made from recycled fibers and are recyclable.

-• Surface Uniformity: May have less uniform surface compared to other nonwoven fabrics.
+• Surface Uniformity: May have a less uniform surface compared to other nonwoven fabrics.

 • Limited Fine Filtration: Not as effective as meltblown fabrics for capturing very fine particles.